lightbend/kalix-jvm-sdk/samples/scala-eventsourced-customer-registry-subscriber/README.md

 ## Developing

-This project demonstrates the use of Event Sourced Entity, View and Service to Service eventing components.
+This project demonstrates consumption of a Service to Service eventing publisher.
-To understand more about these components, see [Developing services](https://docs.kalix.io/services/) and in particular the [Scala section](https://docs.kalix.io/java/)

-The project scala-customer-registry-subscriber is a downstream consumer of the Service to Service event stream provided by this service.

 ## Building and running unit tests